 Sling TV has added the ability to pause, rewind and fast-forward while watching live TV.

 Click down on your remote while watching live TV to access this navigation.
 There are also options to Play from Start, Skip to Live and Record.

 Below the playback controls are shortcuts to mini-guides for recent channels and all channels.

-I hear from people all the time who say they only watch a handful of cable TV networks, so a $65 a month live TV streaming service isn’t worth it.
+I hear from people all the time who say they only watch a handful of cable TV networks, so a $70 per month live TV streaming service isn’t worth it.

 There are compromises with Sling TV.
 I’ve spent most of this article talking about them to help you set realistic expectations.